varitbond/backend-assessment/README.md

 # Backend-Assessment

-Backend - Rest API project to access resource on database develop with Java17 + Spring boot3 with OpenID Connect (OIDC) authentication
+Backend - Rest API project to access resource on database develop with Java17 + Spring boot 3 with OpenID Connect (OIDC) authentication

 ## Description
 There 2 API routes